How to Make a Compost Heap

 It is also a good idea to include other materials, such as cardboard egg boxes, crumpled-up paper, and fallen leaves.

-These materials will rot slower but provide vital fiber and carbon and will allow for air to circulate throughout the mixture.
+These materials will rot more slowly but provide vital fiber and carbon, and will allow for air to circulate throughout the mixture.

 Crushed eggshells can also be added for minerals.